Architectural Technology & Building Sciences

 Associate in Applied Science (A.A.S)

+According to the Occupational Outlook Handbook, employment of architectural drafters is expected to grow 1 percent from 2012 to 2022.
 Those who have completed at least two years of post-secondary training and have developed strong technical skills and experience using CAD systems will be well qualified for this field.
 The A.A.S.
 Architectural Technology and Building Sciences degree at Finger Lakes Community College is designed to provide you with the skills and experience to compete in today's job market.

 Networked output devices include a 3D printer, color laser printer, and large format color plotter.

 Program Learning Outcomes

 Upon completion of this degree program, students will be able to:

 - Apply knowledge and practice skills related to architectural technology, allowing the successful graduate to fill an entry level position as an architectural technician or architectural designer, often working under the supervision of a registered architect or professional engineer; graduates may also fill similar positions in related or supporting fields such as structural design/drafting, HVAC design/drafting, or building product supply.

 - Demonstrate the fundamentals of hand drafting including elements such as drawing layout, orthographic projection, use of line weights, paraline drawings, dimensioning, and architectural plans, elevations, and sections.